nmheim/NeuralPowerUnits/README.md

 # Neural Arithmetic Units

+This repository contains all appendices and the code to reproduce our NIPS submission.

+## Appendix

+The appendix can be found [here](appendix.pdf)

+## Code

-This repository contains all the code to reproduce our NIPS submission.
-It is written in Julia and all necessary dependencies can be installed from the Julia REPL.
+The code to reproduce our results is written in Julia and all necessary dependencies can be installed from the Julia REPL.
 To start Julia with this project environment run `julia --project` from this directory.
 And then, to install all necessary dependencies, run `]instantiate` from the REPL.
 ```
 $ julia --project